napolinick55/William-Riddle/README.md

 # William-Riddle
 This is a repository for project code for CS304.

-The sample code provided is from a class project in Java using the NetBeans IDE.
+The sample code provided, Lab8Riddle, is from a class project in Java using the NetBeans IDE.

 In the main class, the program creates an array of random numbers between 10 and 99.